 r2p Coordinating Project

-The Research to Practice (r2p) Coordinating Project addresses the National Academies’ concern of how to “get vital information to the worker ‘in the trench’ or ‘on the steel’ and persuade contractors and workers to effectively use the interventions that are developed through research.”
-The r2p Project aims to increase the dissemination, awareness, and use of evidence based health and safety interventions in the construction industry by advancing the development of integrated dissemination systems and studying the effectiveness of these systems in moving promising interventions to scale.
-The Project builds on a foundation laid in an initial exploratory phase (2010-2014), with a broader range of efforts to “push” interventions out to end-users.
-In this second phase there will be an increasing emphasis on how to create “pull” or demand for evidence-based prevention strategies from workers and contractors in the field and to connect research with their on-the-ground needs.
+The Research to Practice (r2p) Coordinating Project addressed the National Academies’ concern of how to “get vital information to the worker ‘in the trench’ or ‘on the steel’ and persuade contractors and workers to effectively use the interventions that are developed through research.”
+The r2p Project aimed to increase the dissemination, awareness, and use of evidence based health and safety interventions in the construction industry by advancing the development of integrated dissemination systems and studying the effectiveness of these systems in moving promising interventions to scale.
+The Project built on a foundation laid in an initial exploratory phase (2010-2014), with a broader range of efforts to “push” interventions out to end-users.
+In this second phase, there was an increasing emphasis on how to create “pull” or demand for evidence-based prevention strategies from workers and contractors in the field and to connect research with their on-the-ground needs.